AsherMorse/writing-arena/docs/7_Features/THREE_PHASE_BATTLE_SYSTEM.md

 **Duration:** 3 minutes (180 seconds)

 - Players are shown another player's writing (randomly assigned)
-- Must answer 5 evaluation questions:
+- Must answer 3 targeted questions:
-  1. Main idea clarity
-  2. Strengths of the writing
-  3. Areas for improvement
-  4. Organization quality
-  5. Engagement level
+  1. What is the main idea?
+  2. What is one strength?
+  3. What is one specific suggestion?

 - Feedback is evaluated based on:
-  - Specificity
+  - Specificity (quotes from text)
-  - Constructiveness
+  - Constructiveness (actionable suggestions)
-  - Completeness (all questions answered with 50+ chars)
+  - Completeness (all 3 questions answered thoroughly)
   - Helpfulness

 **Mock Data:** Feedback quality score based on whether all questions are completed